innovationcore/smell-datasets/README.md

 # smell-datasets

+Unless otherwise noted, this work is derived from the [Institute for Biomedical Informatics Innovation Core](https://medicine.ai.uky.edu/) at the University of Kentucky.

 ## Introduction

 Electronic nose (e-nose) technology is a type of sensory system that mimics the olfactory system of mammals to detect, identify, and quantify odors or volatile organic compounds (VOCs) in the air.